Luz María Umpierre: Poetry

 One of Umpierre's books is The Margarita Poems (1987), where she discusses her lesbianism and offers highly erotic poems about lesbian love.
+The book describes the process of lesbian spiritual rebirth, growing out of repression enforced by Catholicism and towards radical, political thought.
 The book also discusses issues of feminist sisterhood, Puerto Rican independence, and immigrant experience.
+The books follows two central female characters, "Margarita", representing the sexual domain of womanhood and "Julia", representing intellectual, puertorriqueña, and lesbian essence.

 In the 1990s, she published her book For Christine (1995).
 In the 2000s, she published two chapbooks or "hojas poéticas": Pour toi/For Moira (2005) and Our Only Island—for Nemir (2009).
 A volume of her complete works edited by Carmen S. Rivera and Daniel Torres was published in 2011.

 Scholarship

 Umpierre has published two books of literary criticism focusing on Puerto Rican literature and numerous critical articles mostly on Caribbean literature and women authors.
 She is one of the few people who has written on Nemir Matos' poems.
 She advances a "homocritical" theory of reading, which she labels as "Homocriticism", suggesting that homosexual readers can be more attuned to perceiving hidden queer meaning in a literary work.
 Her first article on this subject appeared in Collages & Bricolages in 1993 under the title "On Critical Diversity" and dealt with the book Fragmentos a su imán by José Lezama Lima, although it was written in the early 1980s and taught at Rutgers University in Graduate Seminars during that decade.
 She developed her ideas further on this topic in an article on Carmen Lugo Filippi's short story "Milagros, calle Mercurio" [Milagros, Mercury Street].